Trauma-focused cognitive-behavioral therapy

 This therapy is for children ages 3 to 18 who have significant behavioral and emotional difficulties related to traumatic life events.
 TF-CBT has been used effectively with boys and girls from all socioeconomic backgrounds, who are residing in a variety of settings (e.g., with parents/relatives, adoptive or foster placements, group homes), and who are from diverse ethnic and cultural groups.
 Treatment typically lasts 12 to 16 sessions.

-CSAT provides Trauma Focused Cognitive Behavioral Therapy to children who have been sexually abused at the time of they are identified by law enforcement agencies and Child Protective Services.
+The Child Sexual Abuse Treatment (CSAT) Program provides trauma-focused cognitive-behavioral therapy to children who have been sexually abused at the time of they are identified by law enforcement agencies and Child Protective Services.
 Non-offending parents and caregivers will receive support services designed to help them to respond to their children in a manner that will support their recovery and long-term emotional well being.